Pjmuthu51/CDCstuff/flex protocol UPDATED/Flex protocol.md

 **16** Remove the gel from the chamber and take to the gel reading station for analysis.

-**17** Once amplification is confirmed, proceed to SequalPrep Normalization.
+**17** Once amplification is confirmed, proceed to Library Clean-Up.

 ### Library Clean‐Up